Lemon Cake Roll

 - 1 teaspoon pure vanilla extract

-- 1/2 teaspoon pure lemon oil
+- 1/2 teaspoon pure lemon oil or extract

 - 1 tablespoon fresh lemon juice